 During the late 19th century, the building was shaken by a number of severe earthquakes, and further repairs were carried out.
 In 1958, the dome of the building was replaced by a lighter structure with an iron skeleton, and decorated with glazed tiles as the original cupola had been; the construction was carried out using money raised by the people of Shiraz.
-During recent years, the complex has been greatly expanded by the addition of administrative buildings, bazaars, arcades, a library, and a museum.
+In recent years, the complex has been greatly expanded by the addition of administrative buildings, bazaars, arcades, a library, and a museum.
 The courtyard was paved with stone and provided with a large pool.

 The shrine itself consists of a portico on the east, a spacious, domed sanctuary 2 with lofty alcoves on four sides, and a number of minor chambers.
 With its magnificent carved marble railings, graceful wooden columns, lavish tiles, stucco moldings, and mirror-work, the portico is considered an artistic masterpiece.
 Two minarets, one situated at each end of the portico, add a note of grandeur to the mausoleum and to the spacious courtyard, which surrounds it on three sides.
-One of the silver gates linking the portico to the sanctuary, and bestowed upon the shrine by Zel al-Sultan, was recently replaced by an inlaid door made by Esfahan's craftsmen; the original gate was removed to the Shah Cheragh Museum.
+One of the silver gates linking the portico to the sanctuary, bestowed upon the shrine by Zel al-Sultan, was recently replaced by an inlaid door made by Esfahan's craftsmen; the original gate was removed to the Shah Cheragh Museum.
 The central square core of the sanctuary is crowned by a dome about 15 m high.
-Its interior is ornamented with mirror work and calligraphy.
+Its interior is ornamented with mirrorwork and calligraphy.
 The tomb, sheltered by a latticed silver casket, is located in a north alcove, rather than directly under the dome; this is a further characteristic of the Shiraz shrines.

 Numerous tombs are contiguous to the mausoleum.
 The most famous of the people buried in the precinct of Shah Cheragh are the mystic Mirza Abulqasem Sokut; the poet Vesal Shirazi; and four of Shirazi's sons, famous artists.
 Together with the mausoleum of Mir Mohammad, located in the vicinity of Shah Cheragh, the complex occupies 60,000 sq. m, of which 40,000 are under construction.
-The combined decorative effect of Shah Cheragh's mirror-glass mosaics, inscriptions in stucco, silver-plated doors, inlaid columns, tiled dome, and gilded minaret tops are stunning -All visitors should be dressed very respectfully, and chador is obligatory for women (it can be borrowed in the bookshop at the entrance).
+The combined decorative effect of Shah Cheragh's mirror-glass mosaics, inscriptions in stucco, silver-plated doors, inlaid columns, tiled dome, and gilded minaret tops are stunning -All visitors should be dressed very respectfully, and a chador is obligatory for women (it can be borrowed in the bookshop at the entrance).
 Non-Muslims should ask for permission to be let in - if properly dressed, they are never refused.
 Cameras are forbidden inside the shrine but permitted in the courtyard.

 The museum was founded in 1965.
 In 1997, it moved to a large, new hall.
-The museum displays donated and bequeathed items particularly dealing with the Iran-Iraq war and martyrdom.
+The museum displays donated and bequeathed items, particularly dealing with the Iran-Iraq war and martyrdom.
 (Among these, the personal belongings of Ayatollah Dastgheib, the preacher of Shiraz, buried in the neighboring Imamzadeh Mir Mohammad, are the most notable).
 Other objects include ancient coins, weaponry, pottery, glassware, metalware, lamps and candlesticks, paintings, and manuscripts of the Koran.